Domaine Gardiés - Rivesaltes Ambré 1998 (liquoreux - 50cl)

 Mouth

-Full-bodied and complex, with hints of crème brûlée and roasted peach.
+Ample and complex, evoking crème brûlée and roasted peaches

 Serve